mauriciopoppe/blog/site/content/notes/learning-japanese.md

 they will kick you! (きく).
 ```

-* **Reviewing mined vocabulary in Anki** - The 'Forgetting Curve' suggests that without review, you lose 70% of new vocabulary within 24 hours.
+### Reviewing mined vocabulary in Anki
+The 'Forgetting Curve' suggests that without review, you lose 70% of new vocabulary within 24 hours.
 This is where Anki and its spaced repetition system helps; with Anki, I can review a word just before I forget it.
 Moreover, the
 word frequency data exported by Yomitan helps sort the list of words that I learn; therefore, I'm sure I'm learning words that really matter
 at this stage of my learning process and not learning words that I'll rarely use.

 {{< figure src="https://raw.githubusercontent.com/mauriciopoppe/anki-decks/refs/heads/main/resources/kanji-mnemonic-after.png" caption="My Anki template with mnemonics generated by AI" imgStyle="max-height: 400px; width: auto;" >}}

 ## Visiting Japan in the future

 Another reason why I decided to learn Japanese is that I'm planning to visit Japan again.
 I enjoyed my stay there so much,
 and I miss it dearly!
-I'll leave this image here as motivation, reminding me of how happy I felt experiencing everything
+I'll leave this image here as motivation, reminding me of how happy I felt while staying there.
-firsthand.

 {{< figure src="/images/japan-2025.jpg" caption="Me enjoying Japan" imgStyle="max-height: 800px; width: auto;" >}}